This article will show you how to synchronise your products and orders between Rezolve and Magento.

 API Authentication Method: This is the Authentication Mechanism that will be used to communicate with the your Magento instance.
 There are two options:

-- Partial OAuth (No Handshake) : Partial OAuth, there is no handshake that takes place i.e. verification that the 3rd party application (RCE) has authorization to access data from the clients Magento.
+- Partial OAuth (No Handshake) : RECOMMENDED.
+Partial OAuth, there is no handshake that takes place i.e. verification that the 3rd party application (RCE) has authorization to access data from the clients Magento.

 - Bearer Token Authentication (Magento <= 2.4.3): Bearer token authentication just uses the access token and sends it as a bearer token.
 This authentication mechanism is not considered secure as the access token never expires and there is no authorization handshake with the 3rd party application.
 The authentication method is only supported out of the box in Magento versions less than or equal to 2.4.3.
 In version 2.4.4 and above, the client will have to manually override to allow this method.